Skip to content

 What raises or lowers the cost the most?

-A high seasonal water table (which can require a mound or engineered system), restrictive soils, a springs Priority Focus Area that requires an ENR system, tight lot access, and more bedrooms all push cost up.
+A high seasonal water table (which can require a mound or engineered system), restrictive soils, being inside the springs BMAP where an ENR system is required, tight lot access, and more bedrooms all push cost up.
 Sandy, well-drained soil, an accessible lot, a smaller home, and replacing only the drainfield push cost down.